VOX PATHFINDER 15 (V9158)

 THE WIRING

 So I bought a length of Marshall Sound Runner W8116 16 gauge speaker wire.
 Its features are listed as " High density, non-plated, oxygen-free copper (OFC) strands with low capacitance provide extremely low power loss, wide bandwith, and excellent transient response.
 Low wattage signal will be enhanced from this series of cables by assuring good dynamic range and damping factor of the amplifier".
 I like how the last the last line reads.
+An easy mod, all I did was replace both with the Marshall wire.

-I used K73-17 1.0uf PETP bypasses on the main (3300uf) power supply caps.
+I used K73-17 1.0uf PETP bypasses on the main 3300uf power supply caps.
 K73-11 .1uf bypasses were used on the 330uf caps.

 BELOW:The final layout with Nichicon PW, Elna Silmics, Schottky diodes, and K73-11s.